For the complete documentation index, see llms.txt

 3. Create a signing session

-In this step, you initiate a process where a signer can electronically sign one or more documents through the BankID app.
+In this step, you initiate a process where a signer can electronically sign one or more documents.
 This involves creating a signing session that defines which documents are to be signed, who the signer is, and the settings for the signing process.

 To create a signing session, make an HTTP POST request to the /signing-sessions endpoint.